Cornonavirus Crisis and the GDPR Accountability principle

 What is Accountability?

-Accountability is your requirement to demonstrate how your organisation or practice is compliant with the regulations.
+Accountability is your requirement to demonstrate how your organisation or business is compliant with the data protection regulations.

 This sounds simple, but what does it really mean?
 If ever audited or investigated, what would you show the investigators?

 How does this change as a result of the coronavirus crisis?

 Is your business doing things differently in response to the pandemic?

 The UK Government has taken a number of unprecedented steps in response to the crisis.

 So, it is important, as a business that you identify any new or increased operational risks.
 For example, does your business have more staff working from home?
 Or are staff working from home for the first time?

 Alternatively, is your business using new technology?
 Or are you aware that staff are now handling data and information in different ways?

 Are updates needed to data security and systems controls?